California State University, Chico: Athletics

 The university's athletic teams are known as the Chico State Wildcats.
 The school sponsors soccer, basketball, golf, cross country, and track and field for both men and women.
 The school sponsors softball and volleyball for women, and baseball for men.
 The school's athletic director is Anita Barker.
 The school competes in Division II of the National Collegiate Athletic Association (NCAA) in the California Collegiate Athletic Association (CCAA).
 Since 1998, Chico State's athletic teams have won 99 NCAA Championship berths, 40 CCAA titles, 24 West Region titles, and 15 NCAA national titles.
 The Wildcats softball team won the first AIAW Division III national championship in 1980, led by pitcher Kathy Arendsen.
 Chico excels in cross country and track and field in the California Collegiate Athletic Association.

 The Wildcats of Chico State earned six team NCAA championships at the Division II level.
 NCAA Division II individual championships by Scott Bauhs (2008) Men's cross country and J. J. Jakovac (2002, 2004) and Kyle Souza (2011) Men's Golf Championships.

-Chico State also has many club sports teams, including the Chico State Men's Rugby Club which plays in the division 1AA Pacific Western Rugby Conference.
-The team has won the title of 15's Champions in 2013, 2018, and 2019.
-They went on in their 2019 season to compete against Dartmouth for the 15's National Spring Championship, but fell short with Dartmouth winning the title.